 To navigate to the Incidents page, click See all incidents.
 From the Incidents page, you can do all the following:

-- Hide closed incidents: To list only open incidents in the table, click Hide closed incidents.
+- Show closed incidents: To list all incidents in the table, click Show closed incidents.

 - Filter incidents: For information about adding filters, see Filtering incidents.

 - Acknowledge or close an incident: To access these options, click more_vert More options in the incident's row, and make a selection from the menu.
 For more information, see Managing incidents.

 When you enter a value on the filter bar, only incidents that match the filter are listed in the Incidents table.
 If you add multiple filters, then an incident is displayed only if it satisfies all the filters.

 To add a filter the table of incidents, do the following:

 On the Incidents page, click filter_list Filter table and then select a filter property.
 Filter properties include all the following:

 - State of the incident